dondealban/tutorial-qgis-maxent/README.md

 <a name="data_preparation"></a>
 ## Data Preparation

 1. First, we will create subsets from the environmental rasters to focus our modeling over our study area.
 To do this, we will create a polygon shapefile containing the extents of the study area and use this shapefile to clip all the raster map layers.
+Follow these steps using QGIS:

-    - Load the administrative boundary shapefile (PHL_adm2.shp) by adding a vector layer **`Layer > Add Layer > Add Vector Layer...`** menu.
+    - Load the **PHL_adm2.shp** shapefile by adding a vector layer **`Layer > Add Layer > Add Vector Layer...`** menu.
 This displays the municipal-level administrative boundaries.

     - To select our areas of interest, we will select the municipalities from the attribute table.
-Open the attribute table of PHL_adm2.shp by right-clicking the shapefile and select `Open Attribute Table`.
+Open the attribute table of **PHL_adm2.shp** by right-clicking the shapefile and then selecting **`Open Attribute Table`** from the menu.

-    - Click the `Select features using an expression` icon.
+    - Inside the attribute table window, click the `Select features using an expression` icon.
 Once the *Select by expression* dialog box opens, enter the following expression:
     ```
      "NAME_2"  = 'Polillo' OR  "NAME_2"  = 'Burdeos' OR  "NAME_2"  = 'Panukulan' OR  "NAME_2"  = 'Patnanungan' OR  "NAME_2"  = 'Jomalig'
     ```

-    check if you have selected five records, which includes the following municipalities: Polillo, Burdeos, Panukulan, Patnanungan, and Jomalig towns.
+    This will select the municipalities belonging to our study area.
+Check the attribute table if you have selected five records, which includes the following municipalities: Polillo, Burdeos, Panukulan, Patnanungan, and Jomalig towns.

+    - In the main QGIS window, right-click on **PHL_adm2.shp** and select **`SAve as...`** from the menu.